Drift vs Shift: Decoupling Trends and Changepoint Analysis: Global Land Surface Air Temperature Anomaly

 As seen in the top-left plot of Figure \ref{figGLSAT}, the underlying signal fluctuates over time as a result of irregular cyclical patterns over the years; these patterns have less variability than the longer term approximately linear time trends.
-This results in a very wiggly fit from the Bayesian dynamic linear model with $D=2$.
+This results in a wiggly fit from the Bayesian dynamic linear model with $D=2$.
 Using the decoupled approach, we can visualize different fits of the projected posterior.
 The top-right plot of Figure \ref{figGLSAT} illustrates the mean of the ``projected posterior" for $\{0,1,2\}$ number of changepoints.
-As seen in the figure, as the number of changepoints increase, the fit becomes increasingly better.
+As the number of changepoints increase, the fit becomes increasingly better.
 This is because increasing the number of changepoints essentially increases the degrees of freedom for the ``projected posterior".
 We select 1 as the optimal number of changepoints as it's the simplest fit in which the upper $90\%$ credible interval exceeds the 0.9 threshold.
-We see from bottom plot of Figure \ref{figGLSAT} that additional changepoints do not significantly increase $R_\eta^2$ and seem to overfit the data.
-We find the single changepoint around the year 1963, after which there is a steeper long term slope.
+We estimate the single changepoint at November, 1976, after which there is a steeper long term slope.
+Our changepoint time aligns well with a recognized regime shift in the 1976-1977 winter originally determined by climate scientists in the 1990s based on multiple signals, but attributed to the North Pacific \citep{hare2000empirical}.
+Several changepoint analyses of temperature anomalies or multiple climate measures identify at least one shift in the 1970s decade \citep{alley2003abrupt, ivanov20101963, matyasovsky2011detecting, Yang_2014}.
+More real world applications involving changes in dynamic regression are shown in Appendix 5.